How to I raise money with direct mail?

 Direct mail fundraising is a time-tested fundraising technique.
 At its most basic, direct mail is a technique that sends a large number of letters requesting funding for a project or ministry with expectation that a certain percentage of the people who get the letters will open them, read them, and mail in a check in response to them.

 Most parishes do not do direct mail fundraising because of the similarity to the weekly offertory.
-Some parishes work vendors like Our Sunday Visitor to print out and mail envelopes that can be used with the weekly offertory, but this isn’t quite the same as a direct mail campaign.
+Some parishes work vendors like Our Sunday Visitor to print out and mail envelopes that can be used with the weekly offertory, but this isn’t quite the same thing.

 Still, direct mail can definitely have a place, and even be a primary form of fundraising for a Diocese, monastery, school, or retreat center.